yandex-cloud/terraform-provider-yandex/docs/resources/storage_bucket.md

 * `acl` - (Optional) The [predefined ACL](https://cloud.yandex.com/docs/storage/concepts/acl#predefined_acls) to apply.
 Defaults to `private`.
 Conflicts with `grant`.

-~> **Note:** To change ACL after creation, service account with `storage.admin` role should be used, though this role is not necessary to create a bucket with any ACL.
+~> To change ACL after creation, service account with `storage.admin` role should be used, though this role is not necessary to create a bucket with any ACL.

 * `grant` - (Optional) An [ACL policy grant](https://cloud.yandex.com/docs/storage/concepts/acl#permissions-types).
 Conflicts with `acl`.